 There are plenty of free websites you can use to learn Dutch.
-My favourite one was Taalthuis.
+My favorite one was Taalthuis.
 It contains all the basic grammar, vocabulary and even pronunciation rules you need and a lot of online tests and tasks.
 I used it every two or three days and it turned out to be one of the best sources for me to comprehend Dutch quickly and effectively.

 I would also recommend Rosetta Stone to everyone who starts learning any foreign language.
 It’s a language learning software available in 24 languages from the most commonly spoken (such as English, Spanish and Mandarin) to the less prominent (including Irish, Swedish and Tagalog).
 The Dutch one was divided into 3 levels and it took me about 3 months to complete each of them.

-With Rosetta Stone, I was able to learn Dutch in real-life scenarios without translation or memorisation.
+With Rosetta Stone, I was able to learn Dutch in real-life scenarios without translation or memorization.
 I was able to speak, record and listen to my first words and phrases in Dutch and get immediate feedback.
 I easily installed it on my laptop and I could use it anywhere without having an access to the Internet.
 The programme also allowed me to monitor my progress from the day 1 and I could always get back to previous lessons for review.
 If you studied with Rosetta Stone approximately 2 hours a day, you would be able to speak basic Dutch in less than 3 months, that’s for sure!